Information on the support available for help with childcare costs and the Government’s proposals for reform.

 Documents to download

-Equality of access and outcomes in higher education in England (597 KB , PDF)
+Equality of access and outcomes in higher education in England (1 MB , PDF)

-This paper looks at equality in undergraduate education in England.
-It summarises the latest data from the Department for Education (DfE), the Office for Students (OfS) and UCAS on access and outcomes before looking at Government policy, the role of the OfS, and the actions and responsibilities of universities.
+This briefing paper looks at equality in undergraduate education in England.
+It summarises the latest data from the Department for Education (DfE), the Office for Students (OfS), and UCAS on access and outcomes before looking at Government policy, the role of the OfS, and the actions and responsibilities of universities.

 Patterns in access and educational outcomes